-We are a subsidiary of FEMSA, which also participates in the beer and retail industries.
-FEMSA participates in the beer industry through its ownership of the second largest equity stake in Heineken, one of the world's leading brewers with operations in over 70 countries.
-FEMSA participates in the retail industry through FEMSA Comercio, operating various small-format chain stores, including OXXO, the largest and fastest-growing chain of stores in Latin America.
-FEMSA's operations are supported by FEMSA's strategic business unit.
+We are a subsidiary of FEMSA, a leading company that also participates in the beer industry through its ownership of the second largest equity stake in Heineken, one of the world's leading brewers with operations in over 70 countries.
+FEMSA also participates in the retail industry through FEMSA Comercio, operating various small-format chain stores including OXXO, the largest and fastest-growing chain of stores in the Americas.
+Additionally, through its strategic businesses, FEMSA provides logistics, point-of-sale refrigeration solutions and plastics solutions to FEMSA's business units and third-party clients.